Beretta Model 38: History

-After the Italian armistice of September 8, 1943, the Italian armed forces melted away and an Italian army was reconstructed in northern Italy under German control, the Beretta MAB equipping many units.
-The Italian Social Republic (R.S.I.) army fought a guerrilla war against partisans from its inception, as well as against the Allies.
+After the Italian armistice of September 8th, 1943, the Italian armed forces melted away and an Italian army was reconstructed in northern Italy under German control, the Beretta MAB equipping many units.
+The Italian Social Republic (R.S.I.) army and militia units fought a counterinsurgency war against partisans from its inception, as well as against the Allies.
 For assault and counterinsurgency units, where firepower at close range was a vital asset, it was the ideal weapon.
 Production of the MAB became priority and it was supplied in great numbers to R.S.I. formations, especially elite units, and it became an iconic weapon symbolizing the Italian soldier in popular culture.
 Later in the war, a simplified variant known as the MAB 38/44 was introduced.
 Regardless of the tables of organization and equipment of a unit, the Beretta 38 was a popular weapon that could eventually find its way into the hands of virtually any soldier, especially among officers and senior non-commissioned officers, in any type of unit.

-A magazine-carrying vest was designed for elite troops (Blackshirts, paratroopers) armed with the Beretta 38; these were dubbed "Samurai" due to the similarity of the stacked magazines to the feudal Japanese warriors' body armour.
+A magazine-carrying vest was designed for elite troops (Battaglioni M, paratroopers, marines) armed with the Beretta 38; these were dubbed "Samurai" due to the similarity of the stacked magazines to the feudal Japanese warriors' body armour.
 A special canvas holster was issued with the MAB with two magazine-carrier pouches sewn on, to be worn as a belt but only came into use during the brief life of the R.S.I. and by then could be seen in the employ of many different units whose "elite" status could have been reasonably questioned (such as Black Brigades and other militias).
 The Beretta MAB was highly praised by Italian resistance movement fighters as well, being far more accurate and powerful than the British Sten which was common-issue in partisan units, although the smaller Sten was more suited for clandestine operations.
 German soldiers also liked the Beretta MAB, judging it as large and heavy, but reliable and well-made.

 The 1938 series was extremely robust and proved very popular with Axis forces as well as Allied troops, who used captured examples.
-Many German soldiers, including elite forces such as the Waffen-SS and Fallschirmjäger forces, preferred the Beretta 38.
+Many German soldiers, including the Waffen-SS and Fallschirmjäger forces, preferred the Beretta 38.
 Germany manufactured 231,193 Beretta M38s in 1944 and 1945.
 Firing a more powerful Italian version of the widely distributed 9×19mm Parabellum cartridge, the Cartuccia 9 mm M38, the Beretta was accurate at longer ranges than most other submachine guns.
 The MAB could deliver impressive firepower at close range, and at longer distances its size and weight was an advantage, making the weapon stable and easy to control.
 In expert hands, the Beretta MAB allowed accurate short-burst shooting up to 100 m and its effective range with Italian M38 ammunition was 200 ms, an impressive result for a 9mm submachine gun.